scikit-learn/enhancement_proposals/slep007/proposal.rst

 instance, a ``LogTransformer`` can do ``'age' -> 'log(age)'``, and a ``OneHotEncoder`` could do ``'gender' -> 'gender_female', 'gender_fluid', ...`.

-Transformers which generate features based on an ``O(1)`` number of features, may generate descriptive names as well.
+Transformers where each output feature depends on a fixed number of input features may generate descriptive names as well.
 For instance, a ``PolynomialTransformer`` on a small subset of features can generate an output feature name such as ``x[0] * x[2] ** 3``.